faizilham/msc-thesis/main/ch4_simple_model.typ

   &evalexit(p) &&= evalentry(p)\
 $ <eq:ForwardUtil>

 There are two main cases of note here.
 The first is the `create` call case, in which the construction label $f$ is marked with the $top$ utilization.
 The other case is the `utilize` call, in which we first resolve the arguments into safely-reachable construction call labels, and mapped those labels as utilized.
-After reaching a fixpoint, the analysis can report the warning based on the utilization status at exit nodes.
+After a single pass of constraints evaluations, the analysis can report the warning based on the utilization status at exit nodes.

 $
 "Warnings" = {f | f in "Cons" and evalexit(mono("exit"))(f) leqsq.not "UT" }